tiagoratao/potest/Building-an-OutSystems-pipeline-with-Azure-DevOps.md

 ![Choose YAML for Configuration as code](images/azure-yaml-configuration-as-code.png)

-From the Pipeline tab define the name as "&lt;YourProduct&gt;-Build-Pipeline", choose the **Default Agent Pool** and select the previously stored YAML file.
+From the Pipeline tab define the name as "&lt;YourProduct&gt;-Build-Pipeline", choose the **Default Agent Pool** where the self-hosted agent is registered and select the previously stored YAML file.

 ![Configure Build pipeline](images/azure-configure-build-pipeline.png)